 If you’re a journalist, I’ll do my best to respond in a timely manner.
 Generally, it’s fine to quote anything I’ve said at any of my websites, as long as it’s in context.
 (If you’re not sure if I’m being sarcastic, ask me; my humor can be very dry.
 Sometimes, that doesn’t convey well in text.)

 If you’re an editor or publisher, tell me what you’re looking for, when it’s due, and so on.
 I rarely write for others, but sometimes a project or topic intrigues me.
 If I can make time for it, I will.

 If you’re an author and want a cover blurb or a book introduction, ask if I have time for this.
-I’m always interested in helping others who share their insights with readers.
-And, even if I’m busy, I’ll almost always make time for real-life friends.
-But, during hectic seasons – such as around Halloween – I may have to decline.
+However, during hectic seasons – such as around Halloween – I may have to decline.
 (Also, I’ll need a PDF of your book to read, first.)

 Owners of haunted hotels, stately homes, and historic sites

 I love to research wonderful old haunted sites, and try to make time for them, even when I’m busy.
 If you need documentation – including historical information to support your hauntings – I’ll do my best to make time to work with you.
 (A lot depends on how convenient the location is, and how many other clients I’m working with.)